 - Encourage active employee advocates

-Social Stat: 64% of social media marketers have implemented Instagram stories into their social strategy or plan to within the next 12 months.
+Social Stat: 64% of social media marketers have implemented Instagram stories into their social strategy or plan to incorporate them within the next 12 months.
+That is a pretty good indication of a social media trend.

 The stories feature in social media is growing 15x faster than feed sharing and stories are set to surpass feeds within the next year.
 Because platforms are now tailored to be truly mobile, this allows users to capture in-the-moment experiences that supply the personalization that consumers want to see.
 Less polished stories, because they come across as more immediate, strike consumers as more realistic and they perform better than some heavily edited and elaborate productions.
 So, how do you implement stories?